onaio/gisida/README.md

 Let's go over each of the keys in the `site-config.json` file

-1. `APP` : The `APP` key expects and object.
-Contains properties for the site settings
+1. `APP` : The `APP` key expects and object and ontains properties for the site settings.
+The following are the properties supported

 - `mapConfig`: An object that contains keys for setting the values for the properties for interacting with the map.
 More information about each of these properties including their defaults